gilday/dotfiles/README.md

 # gilday dotfiles

 Configures my shell to be awesome.
-Supports macOS, Cygwin, CentOS, and Ubuntu.
+Supports macOS, CentOS, and Ubuntu.
 I have been developing exclusively on a mac for a couple of years, so it leans heavily towards macOS.
+I removed support for Cygwin: I have not developed on Windows in a while, and I expect to make use of the new Windows Subsystem for Linux next time I do.

 ## Install